inclusion-international/nfc-reader-in2-ss2024/README.md

 ## Project Components

+### Pico W NFC Reader

-### Hardware Components
+#### Hardware Components
 - **Microcontroller**: Pico W
 - **NFC Module**: V3 (PN532)

-### Connection Details
+#### Connection Details
-To connect the NFC Module V3 (PN532) to the Pico W, follow these steps:
+To connect the NFC Module V3 (PN532) to the Pico W via I2C, follow these steps:

 1. **Wiring Connections**:
-   - PN532 SCK to Pico W GPIO2
+   - PN532 SDA to Pico W GPIO2
-   - PN532 MOSI to Pico W GPIO3
+   - PN532 SCL to Pico W GPIO3
-   - PN532 SS to Pico W GPIO4
-   - PN532 MISO to Pico W GPIO5
    - PN532 IRQ to Pico W GPIO6
-   - PN532 RESET to Pico W GPIO7
+   - PN532 RSTO to Pico W GPIO7
+   - PN532 VCC to Pico W 3.3V
+   - PN532 GND to Pico W GND

 2. **Power Supply**:
    - Connect the VCC of the PN532 to the 3.3V pin of the Pico W.
    - Connect the GND of the PN532 to the GND pin of the Pico W.

-### 3D Printed Enclosures
-We have designed 3D printable enclosures for the NFC reader.
-The files for these designs are included in the repository.
-During the testing phase, we used PLA with 5-15% infill.
-For actual user application, a food-safe filament should be used to ensure safety.

-### 3D Objects for NFC Tags
-We have also designed simple 3D objects to house the NFC tags.
-These objects are based on a cylinder with a diameter of 5 cm and a height of 2.5 cm.
-Different shapes, such as domes, cones, and cups, are placed on top of this cylindrical base.
-These designs help users easily identify the NFC tags by touch.
-The STL files for these objects are provided in the repository.

-## Software

-### Pico W Firmware
+#### Pico W Firmware
 The firmware for the Pico W is written in C++ using the Arduino framework.
 The code handles NFC tag detection and data processing.
 The NFC reader inputs are currently processed as Huffman codes due to limitations in establishing a Bluetooth connection.

+**Libraries Used**:
+- `Wire.h`
+- `SPI.h`
+- `Adafruit_PN532.h`
+- `Keyboard.h`

 **Key Functionalities**:
 - **Tag Detection**: The firmware continuously scans for NFC tags.